kushansen/Codechef/README.md

 Few extra REST Service endpoints that have been provided have also been tested on Advanced REST Client of Chrome.

-Database creation and loading script is provided as RC/contacts.sql.
+Database creation and loading script is provided as contacts.sql.

-Out of all requirements asked, everything is covered.
+Out of all requirements asked, everything is covered in my point of view.

 MVC architecture [DONE]
 DB persistence [DONE] - mysqli_connect("p:localhost...) for persistent connections.
 Sessions [DONE]
 REST API (++) [DONE]
-Templating [DONE]
+Templating [DONE] - Handlebars has been used to template view all contacts page.
 HTML/CSS [DONE]
 Some Javascript [DONE] - Form validations have been done using javascript.
+AJAX for viewing all contacts.
 Integrate Facebook/Twitter/Openid. (for some bonus points) [DONE] - Facebook page like button.

 It would be a plus if you could implement this using REST API so that if required you can create an APP for other platforms(Android etc.)